+Even without Suspend, the device does well enough, if you turn it off overnight you only have to boot it once a day and it should last

+E-book Devices

+eRFAD STAReBOOK

 Even though it uses ugly fonts and bad formatting, I enjoyed reading on the STAReBOOK a lot more than I did reading on the Iliad.
 The keyword here is Simplicity.
-I read, put the book down with the last-read page displaying (it loses a bit of contrast over time, but the text is always readable) and then I just grab it again as soon as I have a moment and can continue from where I was, not restart, no delay at all.
+I read, put the book down with the last-read page

+displaying (it loses a bit of contrast over time, but the text is always readable) and then I just grab it again as soon as I have a moment and can continue from where I was, not restart, no delay at all.
 That is what really sets this device apart from the Iliad in my eyes.
 It is a lot more paper-like and comfortable.
-If they manage to bring more formats, improve the fonts and line-breaking and maybe add suspend then this could very well be the ultimate device, now it's not quite there yet, but for reading purposes it beats the Iliad any day.
-Technical documents with illustrations, annotations and similar purposes, here the crown goes to the Iliad, even in it's unfinished state, but for a ficion-reader I would never hesitate to recommend this one.
+If they manage to bring more formats, improve the fonts and line-breaking and maybe add suspend then this could very well be the ultimate device, now it's not guite there yet, but for reading purposes it beats the Iliad any day.
+Technical documents with illustrations, annotations and similar

+eRFAD STAReBOOK

+Summary:

+E-book Devices recommend this one.